jstanous/Credit_Portfolio_Modeling/README.md

 ## Governance Notes

+- Large Excel artifacts are versioned and loaded via Git LFS to ensure reproducibility and storage efficiency
 - All rates are stored as structured tables and applied consistently
 - All formulas are structured-reference based and validated for numeric equivalence
 - All lookup logic includes fallback handling and unit normalization
 - Remaining Maturity manipulation for K is documented

+## Validation Notes
 - Risk Weight Precision Drift in Model Validation:
   - **Observation:** Modeled RW vs time‑series average shows minor drift (≈ −0.0001, −0.0021%).
   - **Cause:** Averaging method floating‑point precision.